webbpinner/OpenVDMv2/README.md

 ![Main Screen](/docs/OVDM_Config_Main.png)

-Beyond this core functionally OpenVDMv2 provides a plugin architecture for allowing vessel operators to install their own code to create simplified datasets for the purposes of visualizing, performing data quality assurance tests and collecting statistics.
+OpenVDMv2 includes a plugin architecture whereby vessel operators can develop and install their own data processing plugins to process raw data files into simplified datasets for the purposes of web-based visualizing, performing data quality assurance tests and collecting data statistics at the file-level.
+In practice the output data from plugins typically result in 95% deduction in file size, making the architecture ideal for sending off-ship over low-bandwidth connections.

+OpenVDMv2 incluldes a hooks architure whereby vessel operators can define 3rd-party scripts or programs to run at key moments throughout a cruise such as the cruise start/end, after a data transfer completes and/or after a data processing plugin completes.
+The allow vessels operators to implement potentially very sophisticated and asynchronous data processing workflows.

-OpenVDMv2 includes full RESTful API, allowing vessel operators to built their own custom web-based and stand-alone applications that leverage information stored within OpenVDMv2 for their own, vessel-specific needs.
+OpenVDMv2 includes full RESTful API, allowing vessel operators to build their own custom web-based and stand-alone applications that leverage information stored within OpenVDMv2 for their own, vessel-specific needs.

 ![Data Dashboard](/docs/OVDM_DataDashboard_Main.png)